Office of Equal Opportunity - Title VI FAQ

 A. The following must comply:

-- State and local government agencies distributing federal assistance or entity distributing Federal assistance to the State or local government.
+- State and local government agencies distributing federal assistance or entities distributing federal assistance to the State or local government.

 - Entire plants and private corporations, as well as other organizations that are geographically separate facilities to which federal financial assistance is extended.